excalith/dev-cheats/README.md

 - Filter a group of commands by category
 - Copy usage examples to paste into your terminal
 - If available, click any command name to launch the original documentation
-- Show and hide commands depending on their complexity through the menu from `Basic` to `Advanced`
+- Show and hide commands depending on their complexity through the menu

 Also includes local storage to remember your preferences next time you launch the app.
 Nothing is stored on the server!